-A diagnostic assessment provides information related to your child’s diagnosis and is completed by a licensed physician or psychologist.
-Action Behavior Centers has a pediatrician with experience diagnosing Autism Spectrum Disorder (ASD) as part of our team of providers.
+A diagnostic assessment provides critical information related to a child’s autism diagnosis and is completed by a licensed physician or psychologist.
+Action Behavior has a pediatrician consultant with experience diagnosing Autism Spectrum Disorder (ASD) as part of our team of providers.

 If your child’s pediatrician has indicated that your child is at risk of a diagnosis of autism, but didn’t provide the actual diagnosis, we can help.
 There is no need to sit on a wait list for 9 to 12 months to see a developmental pediatrician.

 If the M-CHAT screening indicates a risk of ASD, we will invite you to our office for a more formal diagnostic assessment called ADOS-2 (Autism Diagnostic Observation Schedule, 2nd edition).
 This is the primary test that is used to make a formal diagnosis of ASD, and we can administer this test in about an hour.
 We’ll also request records from your child’s pediatrician or other healthcare providers.
-Then, our pediatrician will review the records and make a formal diagnosis.
+Then, our pediatrician can review the records and make a formal diagnosis if necessary.

 A formal diagnosis is required by an insurance company before they will pre-authorize any ABA therapy benefits relating to Autism Spectrum Disorder.
-Our goal at Action Behavior Centers is to simplify the access to care for our clients – that’s why we offer assessments, diagnosis, as well as help liaising with the insurance company on your behalf.
+Our goal at Action Behavior Centers is to simplify the access to care for our clients – that’s why we offer assessments and diagnoses, as well as help liaising with the insurance company on your behalf.

 We are here to help.